 The most intricate pieces in the exhibition are hung in the gallery’s office.
 Espaces (1&2) (2006) deal with structures and depth, through the medium of drawings on graph paper with cut out areas, and are reminiscent of the art of découpage.

 The concept of the exhibition is simple yet original; the use of the space is impressive and the pieces are certainly deserving of contemplation.
 The show can be particularly recommended to those interested in contemporary or minimalist art.

-Marie-Jeanne Hoffner: A Particular Portion of Space is on display at PayneShurvell until 9th February 2013.
-For further information please visit here.
+Marie-Jeanne Hoffner: A Particular Portion of Space is at PayneShurvell until 9th February 2013.
+For further information visit the gallery’s website here.